kylegwilliam/byu-cs324/hw-sockets/README.md

      negligible.
  21. *How many total calls to `recv()` were required for the server process to read all of the messages/bytes that were sent?*  Hint: look at the server output, and refer to `server.c`.
- 22. *How and why does the answer to question 21 differ from that from question 10?* Hint: see the man page for `tcp`, specifically within the first paragraph of the "DESCRIPTION" section.
+Explain how and why this behavior is different than that exemplified in question 10.

 ## Part 3: Making Your Client Issue HTTP Requests